Article

 • Links to conceptual articles or background articles that will assist the reader

 This section should be formatted as a list of steps for the reader to follow.
 Each step should link to an existing article that explains the steps required to complete that point.
-If you ask the reader to "Install a LAMP server," give them a link to a Vultr reference article that explains how to do it.
+If instruct the reader to "Install a LAMP server," link to a Vultr reference article that explains how to install the stack.

 Be specific.
-Telling the reader they "should be familiar with SQL" without a link for context isn't helpful.
-Instead, spell out the specifics and give a link for more information, like this: "You should be familiar with MySQL views and stored procedures.
-See this article to build your skills."
+Telling the reader they "should be familiar with SQL" without a reference link isn't helpful.
+Instead, spell out the specifics and link to a resource for more information.
+For example, "You should be familiar with MySQL views and stored procedures.
+Get started by building your skills."

-If no reference article exists for a prerequisite step, please consider requesting an assignment to write one.
-You can also link to upstream product documentation.
+If no reference article exists for a prerequisite step, please request an assignment to write one.
+You can also link to the upstream product documentation.

 By linking to existing documentation for prerequisite steps, you are assured that the content is correct and maintainable.
-If the procedure for a prerequisite step changes, Vultr can update the reference article instead of updating many individual articles with the steps embedded.
+If the procedure for a prerequisite step changes, Vultr updates the reference article instead of updating many individual articles with the steps.

 Main Content

-The article's main content explains all the steps that a reader needs to follow and why they need to do it a particular way.
-Each major step should begin with an H2 (##) heading.
+The article's main content explains all steps that a reader needs to follow and why they need to in a particular way.
+Every major section should begin with an H2 (##) heading.
+Child sections can use the H3 (###) or H4 (####) headings.

 Terminal Commands